In Our Time - Animal Farm

-Melvyn Bragg and guests discuss George Orwell's Animal Farm, which he struggled to publish in WWII as the USSR was an ally but which found a wide western audience in the Cold War.
+4 Extra Debut.
+Melvyn Bragg and guests discuss George Orwell's Animal Farm, which he struggled to publish in WW2 as the USSR was an ally.
+From 2016.

 LINKS AND FURTHER READING